rapidpro/rapidpro/_docs/technologies.md

 ## CoffeeScript (though moving to Typescript)

-In a similar vain, we use [CoffeeScript](http://coffeescript.org/) for most of our front end Javascript as it leads to more readable code that is compatible across all browsers.
+In a similar vein, we use [CoffeeScript](http://coffeescript.org/) for most of our front end Javascript as it leads to more readable code that is compatible across all browsers.